Charley-Mann/blog.camunda.org/content/post/2019/08/camunda-bpm-7120-alpha2-released.md

 <strong>Enable/Disable Reduced Job Exception Logging:</strong> The engine logs exceptions that occur during the execution of a job.
 Since a failed job can be retried and fail again, those exceptions might appear several times in the log.
 It is now possible to reduce the output by setting the enableReducedJobExceptionLogging configuration flag to true.
 This way, exceptions that occur while executing a job that has retries left are not logged.
 Only the last failure (that uses the last retry) are logged.
 A known limitation of this is when setting the job retries to 0 or 1 the job would execute once but an exception would not be logged since we currently have no way of checking left retries at the first execution.

-## Case-Insensitive Queries
+## Case Insensitive Queries
 With the Camunda 7.11.0 release, we introduced case insensitive semantics for task variable.
-It is now possible to create case-insensitive process, Case, Execution, and VariableInstances queries as well.
+It is now possible to create case insensitive process, Case, Execution, and VariableInstances queries as well.
 It is also possible to query historical process, task, and case instances this way.

 We also introduce this feature in Cockpit searches.
 Whenever a search supports case insensitive searches, the options to ignore the case of the name and value will appear.
 Please note that this option will only be displayed if the search contains a variable, even if the query itself supports this option.
 It is also possible to use case insensitive searches in Batch and Migration operations, making filtering for specific Process Instances easier.

-{{< figure src="case_insenitive_search.png" alt="A Case Insenitive Process Instance Search" >}}
+{{< figure src="case_insensitive_search.png" alt="A Case Insenitive Process Instance Search" >}}

 The Java and REST-API behave as we described in the [7.11.0-alpha3 Blog Post](https://blog.camunda.com/post/2019/03/camunda-bpm-7110-alpha3-released/).
 For more information on how to use it, check how to use the [REST API](https://docs.camunda.org/manual/latest/reference/rest/process-instance/post-query/) or [JAVA API](https://docs.camunda.org/javadoc/camunda-bpm-platform/7.12/org/camunda/bpm/engine/runtime/ProcessInstanceQuery.html) in our documentation.